 Our pilot project began in 2016 and focuses on exploring the history of Ithaca, New York in the late 19th and early 20th century using interactive search functions which allow users to find information on historic maps about people and places.

-Ithaca HistoryForge includes over 70,000 digitized census records of Ithacan's from 1910-1940, and is in the process of adding tens of thousands of building records to the database.
+Tompkins County's HistoryForge project includes over 100,000 digitized census records of Ithacan's from 1880-1950, and is in the process of expanding to include all nine towns in the county.

-By searching the census records for the Southside Neighborhood over the decades you can learn about the Black families who lived in the community.
+By searching the census records for the Southside Neighborhood over the decades you can learn about historic Black families who lived in Ithaca.